ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 # What is a Power Systems Virtual Server?
 {: #about-virtual-server}

 {{site.data.keyword.powerSysFull}} is a Power Systems offering.
-The Power Systems Virtual Servers are located in the IBM data centers, distinct from the IBM Cloud servers with separate networks and direct-attached storage.
+The {{site.data.keyword.powerSys_notm}} are located in the IBM data centers, distinct from the IBM Cloud servers with separate networks and direct-attached storage.
 The environment is in its own pod and the internal networks are fenced but offer connectivity options to meet customer requirements.
 This infrastructure design enables {{site.data.keyword.powerSys_notm}} to maintain key enterprise software certification and support as the {{site.data.keyword.powerSys_notm}} architecture is identical to certified on-premises infrastructure.
 The virtual servers, also known as logical partitions (LPAR), run on IBM Power Systems hardware with the PowerVM hypervisor.
 {: shortdesc}

 With the {{site.data.keyword.powerSys_notm}}, you can quickly create and deploy one or more virtual servers (that are running either the AIX, IBM i, or Linux operating systems).
 After you provision the {{site.data.keyword.powerSys_notm}}, you get access to infrastructure and physical computing resources without the need to manage or operate them.
 However, you must manage the operating system and the software applications and data.
 The following graphic represents a responsibility assignment (RACI) matrix for Power Systems Virtual Servers: